-Whales are amazing!
-They live their whole lives in water and have a lot of special qualities.
+Why are whales special?
+They live their whole lives in water and have a lot of amazing qualities.
 Although they couldn’t look more different than human beings, we have so much in common!

 Whales are social, air breathing mammals, they feed their babies with their own milk, and they take extraordinarily good care of their young and teach them life skills.